Agoric/documentation/main/ertp/api/amount-math.md

 ## AmountMath Kinds

-There are three different kinds of `amountMaths`, each of which implements all the methods shown on this page.
-You only have to specify the `amountMath` kind when creating an `issuer` (which also creates the `issuer`'s associated `amountMath`).
-It then knows which kinds's operations to use on its `amounts`..
+There are three different kinds of `amountMath`, each of which implements all the methods shown on this page.
+You only have to specify the `amountMath` kind when creating an `issuer`.

 The three kinds of `amountMaths` each implement all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.